How To Trim Bearded Dragon Nails? Avoid Hurting Your Bearded Dragon With These 3 Tips

 Depending on how long your bearded dragons nails are trimming them may take several attempts.
 It can be useful to give your bearded dragon a bath (if they will let you) prior to trimming the nails.
 This can help to make the nails slightly softer and easier to cut.

 Using the nail clippers trim the tips of the nail avoiding the quick.
-Then if required gentle file the nail down try to avoid making the nail blunt.
+If you do cut the quick then read below as there’s some things you can do to help.
+If required gently file the nail down but try to avoid making the nail blunt.
 Blunt nails will not grip very well.
-Remember to only do what your beardie allows you to do.
+Remember to only do what your bearded dragon allows you to do.

-The picture on the right clearly shows the nails and the quick.
+The picture below clearly shows the nails and the quick.
 The quick is as long as the nail.
 The nail is also blunted off allowing nothing to grip with.

 Take care when doing this, over filing can make the quick sensitive and sore.